 Method 1: Product inserts

-On the insert, include a design that shows off your branding, a thank you message, and a polite request for a review.
-It’s a small thing that can help you come off as more professional, and is likely to be seen by all your customers.
+Include a design on the insert that shows off your branding, a thank you message, and a polite request for a review.
+It’s a small thing that can help you look more professional, and is likely to be seen by all your customers.